divonlan/genozip/docs/genocat.rst

    | *Note*: For Chain files this applies to the Primary contig (qName).
    |

 .. option:: -R, --regions-file [^]filename.
-(VCF SAM/BAM GVF FASTA 23andMe Chain Reference) Show regions from a list in tab-separated file.
+(VCF SAM/BAM GFF3/GVF FASTA 23andMe Chain Reference) Show regions from a list in tab-separated file.
 To include all regions EXCEPT those in the file٫ prefix the filename with ^.
 If filename is - (or ^-) data is taken from stdin rather than a file.

 |
 | *Example of a valid file: The first two rows produce the same 100-base region, and the third row is a single base*: